Julia0619/marriage_licence_stats_analysis/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repo provides the data and analysis for marriage licence statstics obtained from Open Data Toronto.

 ## File Structure